MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/library-resources.md

 ## Manage replicated library shares

 VMM supports the management of library servers, which are replicated.
-You can use any replication technologies such as DFSR to replicate shares and manage the shares through VMM.
+You can use any replication technologies, such as DFSR, to replicate shares and manage the shares through VMM.

 For effective management of replicated shares using VMM, disable the usage of *alternate data stream* for both the source and destination library shares.
 You can do this while adding new library shares or by editing properties of the existing library shares. *Alternate data stream* is enabled by default.
 Disable this option only when using replication across library shares.